How To Use Herbal Hair Tea Rinses

 - Strain herbs from the tea and let it cool

-- The rinse should be room temperature before using--never pour hot tea in your hair
+- The rinse should be at room temperature before using--never pour hot tea in your hair

 - As you slowly pour the tea over your wet head, massage the infusion into your hair and scalp